 Idea No.1: Get Containers

-For example, in the fridge, you can set up your food inventory and set them up in such a way that the items that are about to go wrong or more likely to go bad are out in front.
-This way, you don’t lose sight of them, and you devour them before they go bad.
-That is how you hang onto the value of every hard-earned dollar that you spent.
+For example, in the fridge, you can set up your food inventory so that the items that are about to go wrong or more likely to go bad are out in front.
+This way, you don’t lose sight of them and devour them before they go bad.
+That is how you hang onto the value of every hard-earned dollar that you spend.
+Using containers, you can stack them on top of each other and create more storage space.
+The key is to manage them properly.
+It means making sure that you know what’s inside each container.

 Idea No.2: Use Sliding Racks Beside Your Fridge